grammers/ros-arrowhead-f-adapter/README.md

 > echo "source ~/catkin_ws/devel/setup.bash" >> .bashrc

-If you wana lern more about ROS can you continue the turoriol you started in last step.
+If you want to learn more about ROS can you continue the tutorial you started in last step.
 Observe you are to use `catkin build` instead of `catkin make`.